 Depression after childbirth can happen to anyone.
 You didn’t cause this.

-Experts believe several factors play a part in causing the condition.
-There’s one thing to remember in every case, though: Postpartum depression doesn’t happen because of something you did or did not do.
+There’s one thing to remember in every case, though: Postpartum depression doesn’t happen because of something you did or didn’t do.

-At first, you might believe you’re just overwhelmed by parenthood.
-You could also worry that you’re struggling to cope because you’re not a good parent and wonder how other people will react if you tell them how you feel.
+At first, as you don’t understand what caused postpartum depression, you might believe you’re just overwhelmed by parenthood.
+You could also worry that you’re having a hard time coping because you’re not a good parent and wonder how other people will react if you tell them how you feel.

 These symptoms don’t make you a bad parent in the slightest.
 Depression isn’t your fault, and you deserve help and support.

 Here are the possible causes of postpartum depression:

 Even though hormone changes may be the most commonly discussed cause of postpartum depression, the role hormones play in this condition hasn’t really been established yet.

 During pregnancy, your body produces much more estrogen and progesterone than it typically does.

 As soon as you give birth, levels of these hormones immediately begin to decline.